wtsi-npg/npg_seq_pipeline/PLAN_elembio.md

 ### 1. Batchless Elembio runs

-Question:

-- Are walk-up / batchless Elembio runs in scope for automatic analysis?
+Assumption: Walk-up / batchless Elembio runs are in scope for automatic analysis, with LIMS information pulled from MLWH to generate the samplesheet.

-If yes:

-- `npg_seq_pipeline` needs a non-samplesheet path for LIMS/product setup.

-If no:

-- fail early with a clear policy and error message.

 ### 2. Stage 1 granularity